 - Verify with TDI the license or surplus lines registration status of the companies you're considering.

-- When buying health insurance, request that the plans provide you with references of other enrolled employers.
-Ask employers about benefit payment history and claim turn-around time.
+- When buying health insurance, ask the plans to give you references of other enrolled employers.
+Ask those employers about the plan’s benefit payment history and claim turn-around time.

 Residential mortgage fraud occurs when borrowers make false or misleading statements to get mortgage loans.
 Mortgage fraud also includes diverting escrow funds at settlement.

-Title agent and escrow officers should look for the following warning signs to detect possible mortgage fraud:
+Title agent and escrow officers should look for these warning signs to detect possible mortgage fraud:

-- Sales price increased shortly before closing with the difference to be paid in a note to the seller
+- Sales price increase shortly before closing with the difference to be paid in a note to the seller.

-- Buyer required to use a particular broker or lender, or chain of title includes broker or lender
+- Buyer needed to use a certain broker or lender or the chain of title includes a broker or lender.

 - Get referrals for real estate and mortgage professionals.
-Check the licenses of industry professionals with state, county, or city regulatory agencies.
+Check the licenses of industry professionals with regulatory agencies.

 - Be wary of agents who make unsolicited contacts or use high-pressure sales tactics.

-- Look at written information, including recent comparable sales in the area and tax assessments to verify the value of the property.
+- Look at written information, including recent comparable sales and tax assessments to verify the value of the property.

 - Understand what you are agreeing to and signing.
 Review all documents carefully.
 Ask an attorney for assistance if there's something you don't understand.
 Make sure the name on your application is your correct legal name.